 - Don’t trespass on private property.

 Carrying a package of bear bangers (small fireworks launched from a pen-style launcher) are an excellent way to frighten away large animals and are effective on cougars as well as bears, in addition to being light and easy to carry.
-Prepare yourself for the loud explosion when launching.
+Prepare yourself for the loud explosion when launching - and fire them STRAIGHT UP (not over the animal, which will explode behind them and cause them to run towards YOU).

 A marine handheld distress flare (Type C) is reported to be useful as a defensive weapon against aggressive animals as it creates a large, intimidating light that you can hold at arm's length.
 These flares burn for up to 1 minute at extremely high temperatures.
 Bear spray is also an effective weapon but does require proximity and accuracy, and must be registered with your local police at the time of purchase.